ArchaeoTimo/BurialMoundsPredictiveModel/README.md

 *A machine-learning-based predictive model approach towards the geospatial location of burial mounds in western Switzerland*

 Timo Geitlinger
-*Institute for Archaeology, Philology, and Ancient Studies, University of Zurich, Zurich, Switzerland*
+*Prehistory Division, Institute for Archaeology, Philology, and Ancient Studies, University of Zurich, Zurich, Switzerland*

 This paper presents a framework for a machine-learning-based predictive model approach for burial mound site locations in western Switzerland.
 By combining multiple machine-learning techniques with iterative Monte Carlo simulations and a diverse set of covariates approximating past human experience, the empirical basis and robustness of the model are substantially enhanced.
 The workflow provides a transferable framework for (predictive) modelling in other archaeological contexts.